nineties/planck/README.rst

 The challenge is to create a low level virtual machine with a modern static type system which enables memory safety and advanced optimization features with zero runtime overhead.

+If I dare to write down the concerns of this project, difficulty of developing a language processor that uses this vm as a backend may increase because of the strong type system.
+I would like to verify that as well in this project.

+If you dare to write the concerns of this project here, it may be difficult to develop a programming language that uses this as a backend by giving a strong type to the virtual machine language.
+I hope we can verify that area as well.

 This project is originally the continuation of `PlanckForth <https://github.com/nineties/planckforth>`_, which aims to bootstrap a high-level language processor starting from hand-written machine language without relying on any existing programming languages or libraries.